 No photographs were allowed at the press event but there was a prototype camera at Photokina 2018 that I was subsequently allowed to shoot.

 Panasonic is aiming the Lumix S1R at landscape, still life, macro and commercial photographers.
 Essentially, anyone who needs to capture lots of detail.
-The company hasn’t revealed much about its video capability, but, like the S1 it will be able to shoot 4K video at 60P.

 Both cameras have two card slots.
 One accepts SD-type media while the other is for XQD cards.